ZheLi2020/InfoDist/README.md

   python main.py --dataset=medsyn --cluster=embedinfo
   ```

-* To distill the small dataset and train classifier for image size 64, run
+* To distill the small dataset and train classifier on images with size 64, run

   ```
   # run with contrastive loss